PEMF Therapy Benefits: A Complete Evidence-Based Guide to Treatment, Protocols, and Results

 Frequency and Intensity Considerations

-Devices emit electromagnetic fields at precise intervals and with preset depth and frequency, measured in hertz (Hz) and gauss (G) for low-frequency, high-intensity therapy I-Tech Medical Division.
+Devices emit electromagnetic fields at precise intervals and with preset depth and frequency, measured in hertz (Hz) and gauss (G) for low-frequency, high-intensity therapy.[6]

 • Best for: Skeletal system issues, osteoporosis, arthritis, fractures